ibrahim-Alasalimy/Arabic-Character-OCR/README.md

 ## Features

-- Recognizes Arabic characters from images
+- Recognizes Arabic characters from images.
-- Supports various fonts, styles, and sizes
+- Supports various fonts, styles, and sizes.
-- Preprocessing pipeline for image enhancement
+- Preprocessing pipeline for image enhancement.
-- Trained on a large dataset of Arabic characters
+- Trained on a large dataset of Arabic characters.

 ## Usage